NaN-tic/sphinxcontrib-inheritance/doc/index.rst

 If an inheritance is not applied or not as you expect, setting true the **inheritance_debug** option in *conf.py* file will help you.
 If you found a bug, provably the **verbose** option will help you to found the solution.

-Auto-generated inherit references
-*********************************

-Note that a section and its title may have the same identifier but replacing the section replaces the title and all the paragraphs in the section.
-The same applies to the *after* position.
-Using *after* on a *title* implies that the new node will be the first in the *section*, wheareas using it with a *section* it means it will go after the last paragraph of the section.

-A node's identifier is automatically created by the system by replacing spaces and other non-ascii charaters by "**_**" and picking only the first 7 words of the node.

-There are two ways of knowing this ID:

-* Taking a look at the HTML code generated and see what 'id' attribute has been given to the paragraph or section.
-Note that this means that this extension adds anchors to *all* rst elements (except inline directives) and thus you can access to *filename.html#identifier_of_existing_paragraph*.

-* Adding the configuration value *inheritance_debug* in your *conf.py*.
-That will add a *[+id]* on each paragraph (or item which can be hooked to) and it will display a tooltip on hover with the type of element (such as Paragraph, Title or Section) followed by the identifier.
-Note that this approach is only valid for HTML output.

 Restrictions in position usage